hackclub/hackclub/workshops/weather_app/README.md

 ## 4. Improving the design of skeleton using CSS

 PRO TIP: Personally, I feel before we start coding for any project, we should try to make a flowchart containing all the details that we have to include in our project.
-This makes things clearer and the chances of committing mistake also reduces.
+This makes things clearer and the chances of committing mistakes also reduces.

 Here is a CSS diagram which depicts the details we have to consider.